LaMitaOne/JoltPhysics4Delphi/README.md

 The repository consists of three main units:

     JoltPhysics.pas - The low-level header translation mapping the JoltC.dll C API to Delphi types and records.
-    ModelEngine.pas - The Object-Oriented Delphi layer (TModelEngine, TModelActor) that manages the physics world and actors.
+    ModelEngine.pas - The Object-Oriented Delphi layer that manages the physics world and actors.
     RaylibSandbox.pas - A VCL TWinControl that runs a threaded Raylib window, handling 3D rendering, camera input, and user interaction (dragging bodies with the mouse).

 🛠️ What's Missing?
 (Roadmap)